Accessible Banking Services.

 ATMs with Voice Functions

-Around 500 talking ATMs are available across Switzerland for people with impaired vision, making it easier for them to withdraw money or check their account balance.
-The speech output, which is available in German, French, Italian and English, is activated automatically when the client puts on the headphones.
+492 talking ATMs are available across Switzerland for people with impaired vision, making it easier for them to withdraw money or check their account balance.
+Voice output, which is available in English, German, French, Italian, is activated automatically when the client puts on the headphones.
 Audio instructions guide the client through the process.
 The ATMs have tactile function keys and are marked with a headphone symbol.

 ATMs at a Convenient Height